 Of course, if required, we can use service backtrace at any time to see where this request originated from.
-To do so, select the Analyze tab of the PurePath details, and click the Analyze backtrace button.
+To do so, select the Analyze tab of the PurePath details, and select Analyze backtrace.

 easyTravel Customer Frontend service.
-To do so, go to the Analyze tab of the Analysis of easyTravel Customer Frontend request section, and click View PurePaths in the Analyze selection 'easyTravel Customer Frontend' column.
+To do so, go to the Analyze tab of the Analysis of easyTravel Customer Frontend request section and select View PurePaths in the Analyze selection 'easyTravel Customer Frontend' column.

-This is the same Purepath we began our analysis with.
+This is the same Purepath trace we began our analysis with.
 You can still see the

 Authenticate call and its two database calls, but now the call is embedded in a larger request.